-OCE is also responsible for assessing any sanctions deemed warranted against a student, which may include, without limitation, educational classes, warning, disciplinary probation, service, restitution, removal from university housing, grade sanctions and/or removal from a department, revocation of degree or revocation of admission, suspension, and/or expulsion.
-For additional information, please visit: https://communityexpectations.usc.edu.
+OCE is also responsible for assessing any outcomes deemed warranted against a student, which may include, without limitation, educational classes, warning, disciplinary probation, service, restitution, removal from university housing, revocation of degree or revocation of admission, suspension, and/or expulsion.
+For additional information, please visit: https:// communityexpectations.usc.edu.